aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and tick both **IAM Capabilities** check boxes.
     ![iam-capabilities.png](/static/intermediate/templates/nested-stacks/iam-capabilities.png)
-1. Click on **Create stack**.
+1. Click on **Submit**.
 You can view the progress of Nested stacks being created in CloudFormation console.
 1. In a few minutes, stacks will be created.
 Hit the refresh button a few times until you see in the status CREATE_COMPLETE.
 ::::
 :::::